peterhinch/micropython-async/gps/README.md

  * Inaccuracy in the `ticks_us` timer (significant over 1 second).

-With correct usage when the PPS interrupt occurs the UART will not be receiving data (this can affect ISR latency).
+With correct usage when the PPS interrupt occurs the UART will not be receiving data (this can substantially affect ISR latency variability).
 Consequently, on the Pyboard, variations in interrupt latency are small.
 Using an osciloscope a normal latency of 15μs was measured with the `time` test in `as_GPS_time.py` running.
 The maximum observed was 17μs.

 The test program `as_GPS_time.py` has a test `usecs` which aims to assess the sources of variable error.
 Over a period it repeatedly uses `ticks_us` to measure the time between PPS pulses.
 Given that the actual time is effectively constant the measurement is of error relative to the expected value of 1s.
-At the end of the measurement period it calculates some simple statistics on the results.
+At the end of the measurement period the test calculates some simple statistics on the results.
 On targets other than a 168MHz Pyboard this may be run to estimate overheads.

-Assuming the timing function has a similar latency to the ISR there is likely to be a 30μs lag coupled with ~+-35μs (SD) jitter largely caused by inaccuracy of `ticks_us` over a 1 second period.
+The timing method `get_t_split` measures the time when it is called, which it records as quickly as possible.
+Assuming this has a similar latency to the ISR there is likely to be a 30μs lag coupled with ~+-35μs (SD) jitter largely caused by inaccuracy of `ticks_us` over a 1 second period.
 Note that I have halved the jitter time on the basis that the timing method is called asynchronously to PPS: the interval will centre on 0.5s.
 The assumption is that inaccuracy in the `ticks_us` timer measured in μs is proportional to the duration over which it is measured.

 [MicroPython]:https://micropython.org/
 [frozen module]:https://learn.adafruit.com/micropython-basics-loading-modules/frozen-modules